 MEPS aims to remove the worst performing products from the marketplace, rather than promoting the best.
 In Australia and New Zealand this is achieved by including the energy performance criteria within an Australian/New Zealand Standard which is mandated through legislation.
-The proposed MEPS covering all CCACs is described in the following section.
+A proposed MEPS that covers all CCAC is described in the following section.